JaviLianes8/restful-checker/README.md

 Requires Python 3.8+.

 🚀 Quick Usage
-restful-checker path/to/openapi.json
+restful-checker path/to/openapi.json --output-format both --output-folder reports

-This will generate an HTML report at: html/rest_report.html
+This will generate both HTML and JSON reports at: reports/rest_report.html reports/rest_report.json

 You can then open it in your browser.